Complete A-Z list of horological terms you should know.

 Ever wondered what an escapement is or what is a jewel?

-We have compiled a list of all the horological terms to help you with your watch and understand the technology behind keeping it ticking (or not).
+We have compiled the greatest list (A-Z) of all the horological terms to help you with your watch and understand the technology behind keeping it ticking (or not).

 The automatic allowances for the different lengths of each month of a year in the calendar module of a watch.
 This type of watch usually shows the month and date, and sometimes the day of the week and the phases of the moon.